EDUCBA Logo

 VBA MOD Example 2-5

-As we can see in the above screenshot, we have got the output as 1.4 which is Mod of number 23.4 with by divisor 2.
+As we can see in the above screenshot, we have the output as 1.4, which is Mod of number 23.4 with divisor 2.

 Pros of VBA MOD

-• We can calculate Mod of multiple criteria with the help of VBA Mod in quick time.
+• We can calculate the Mod of multiple criteria with the help of VBA Mod in a quick time.

-• An obtained result from the Excel function and VBA Code will be the same.
+• The obtained result from the Excel function and VBA Code will be the same.

 Things to Remember

 • Don’t forget the save the file in Macro Enable Worksheet.
-This will allow us to use that file multiple time without losing the written code.
+This will allow us to use that file multiple times without losing the written code.

 • Always compile the code before running.
-This will detect the error instead of getting error while actual run.
+This will detect the error instead of getting an error during the actual run.

 • It is recommended to assign the written code to a Button.
 This process saves time.